PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

   - Accurately transcribe the audio clip in the original language.
   - Include all spoken words, fillers, slang, colloquialisms, and any code-switching instances.
   - Pay attention to dialects and regional variations common among immigrant communities.
+  - Do your best to capture the speech accurately, and flag any unintelligible portions with [inaudible].

 - **Translation:**
   - Translate the transcription into English.